 \section{Implications of variability for arrays of spin qubits}

 In this Section we discuss the implications of the results discussed above on the performance of large-scale spin qubit architectures.
+In small spin qubit arrays, the variability can be managed by individually retuning the qubits.
+In particular, with robust lever-arms, adjustments of the gate voltages can compensate for the variability in $\mu$ shown in Fig. \ref{fig:charge}.
+The feasibility of such a procedure has been extensively discussed in Ref. \cite{Martinez2024}.
+It is unclear, however, whether the large dispersion of $g^*$ reported in Fig. \ref{fig:g_factors_1} can be balanced by gate voltage corrections.
+The variability of the Rabi frequency can also be corrected by individually adjusting the drive amplitude $V_{\rm ac}$, as done for example in Ref. \cite{Philips2022}.
+Large-scale architectures, however, may set constraints and limitations on individual tuning.
+In particular, crossbar architectures without individual plunger gates for each qubit must be robust against the predicted $\Delta \mu$'s.
+Moreover, the management of individual $V_{\rm ac}$'s can quickly become challenging.

 In Subsection \ref{sec:crossbar} we discuss how the variability in $\mu$ can compromise the functionality of crossbar architectures.
 In Subsection \ref{sec:address}, we address the constraints on single-qubit addressability imposed by the variability in $g^*$.
 Finally, in Subsection \ref{sec:Qfact} we explore how the variability in $f_R$ and $\Gamma_2^*$ can compromise the performance of a large-scale quantum processor.